zapier/zapier-platform-cli/README-source.md

 zapier apps
 ```

-> Note: registering your app will only expose basic core administrative functions.
-You'll want to `zapier deploy` some code as an App Version next!
+> Note: this doesn't put your app in the editor - see the docs on deploying an App Version to do that!

 If you'd like to manage your **App**, use these commands: